GaetanLepage/phd-manuscript/sections/5_rl/2_problem/0_index.typ

 Audio aspects of the environment may remain the same.

 *Reward computation.*
-The only serious obstacle to handling the continuous form of the problem lies in the reward computation.
+An additional obstacle to handling the continuous form of the problem lies in the reward computation.
 Currently, it is fully pre-computed and cached using the #acr("WER") maps solution.
 Keeping this paradigm is possible by interpolating the grid-evaluated reward function to compute the reward for arbitrary positions.